Johndsalas/-Magic_The_Gathering_NLP/README.md

-The goal of this project is to develop a natural language processor the predict the card type of a magic the gathering card based on the rules text of that card.
+The goal of this project is to develop a natural language processor the predict the card type or colorIdentity of a magic the gathering card based on the rules text of that card.